dbpedia/dbpedia-links/README.md

 # Conventions

-**Please honor these conventions**
+**Please try honor these conventions**

-1. All N-Triples files must be alphabetically sorted without duplicate triples for better diffs.
+1. (strict) All N-Triples files must be alphabetically sorted without duplicate triples for better diffs.
 This is in accordance with the Unix command: sort -u .
-2. Recommended predicates (might be extended easily, write to list): owl:sameAs, umbel:isLike, skos:{exact|close|...}Match
+2. For a list of currently used predicates (**might be extended easily, write to list**), see the file predicate-count.csv
+    - For 1:1 mappings we recommend to use these: owl:sameAs, umbel:isLike, skos:{exact|close|...}Match
+    - For 1:m, n:1 or n:m mappings it seems to make sense to use domain-specific properties such as http://rdvocab.info/RDARelationshipsWEMI/workManifested

+Additionally, you can include types, which result from inference of the domain of the domain-specific property.
+E.g. rdrel:workManifested is rdfs:domain rdafrbr:Manifestation, which entails that DBpedia entries should be of rdf:type rdafrbr:Manifestation.

 ## Basic Folder Structure